uyuni-project/uyuni-rfc/accepted/00080-api-versioning.md

-- Introduce a new section in the Uyuni/SUMA Pull Request template with a checkbox with this text "XMLRPC changes do not require API version bump / Release engineer has been informed", unchecked by default
+- Introduce a new section in the Uyuni/SUMA Pull Request template with a checkbox with this text "XMLRPC changes do not require API version bump or release engineer has been informed", unchecked by default
 - If there are code changes in the `xmlrpc` java package and the checkbox is unchecked, the CI bot raises an alert.
 The author of the